Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: The petition described involves correcting records and proving marriage using documents like a marriage license, joint filings, and a shared lease, and it also requires notice to the deceased spouse’s children.
-If current addresses for those children are missing, the key issue becomes documenting a diligent search and then asking the court to allow service by publication if the search does not produce usable addresses.
+If current addresses for those children are missing, the key issue becomes documenting a diligent search and then using service by publication if the search does not produce usable addresses and the matter is one in which publication is permitted.
 Whether any child must sign something is usually separate from notice; many filings can be started without signatures from other interested persons as long as proper notice is given and the court’s service rules are followed.

 Process & Timing

 1. Who files: The petitioner (often through counsel).
 Where: Typically the Clerk of Superior Court in the county with the proper venue for the probate-related filing.
-What: A petition plus supporting documents, and a plan for service (addresses if known; otherwise a request to serve by publication supported by an affidavit describing search efforts).
+What: A petition plus supporting documents, and service consistent with the governing statute or rule (addresses if known; if publication is permitted and addresses cannot be found, an affidavit describing search efforts and publication as required by Rule 4).
 When: Publication service has rule-based timing requirements; the notice generally runs for multiple weeks and the response deadline is tied to the first publication date.

-2. Service attempt and documentation: First, attempt service using the best available last-known addresses and other reasonable leads.
-If addresses remain unknown, file the required affidavit(s) and arrange publication in a qualifying newspaper as the rules require, then file proof of publication with the court.
+2. Service attempt and documentation: First, attempt service using the best available last-known addresses and other reasonable leads if the governing statute or rule requires or permits it.
+If addresses remain unknown and publication is permitted, file the required affidavit(s) and arrange publication in a qualifying newspaper as the rules require, then file proof of publication with the court.

 3. Case moves forward after proper service: Once the clerk/court is satisfied that service was completed correctly (mail/personal service where possible, and publication where allowed), the matter can proceed to the next step (hearing, order, or other action depending on what the petition requests).